Mixtures of Gaussian Process Experts with SMC$^2$: Introduction

 \section{Introduction}

 Gaussian processes (GP) are a versatile tool for statistical modelling of data where the exact form of the mapping between input and output variables is unknown and have found a plethora of applications.
-Recent applications of GPs include prediction of battery life times \citep{Richardson:2017}, geometry optimization in theoretical chemistry \citep{Denzel:2018}, spectral peak structure prediction \citep{Wakabayashi:2018}, tokamak plasma modelling \citep{Ho:2019}, medical diagnosis using proteomic data \citep{yu2022non}, and pile foundation design \citep{Momeni:2020}, just to name a few.
+Recent applications of GPs include prediction of battery life times \citep{Richardson:2017}, geometry optimization in theoretical chemistry \citep{Denzel:2018}, spectral peak structure prediction \citep{Wakabayashi:2018}, tokamak plasma modelling \citep{Ho:2019}, medical diagnosis using proteomic data \citep{yu2022non}, pile foundation design \citep{Momeni:2020}, and computational biology \citep{Otto:2024}, just to name a few.

 However, straight-forward application of GPs suffers from cubic computational complexity and memory constraints due to the need of inverting and storing a full covariance matrix of size $N \times N$ for $N$ data points.
 Moreover, many applications present departures from the standard GP model, such as non-stationary, heteroscedasticity, and non-normality.
-To overcome these limitations, mixtures of GP experts have been considered \citep[e.g.][]{tresp2001mixtures,Rasmussen:2002,meeds2005alternative}.
+Methods such as non-stationary covariance functions or deep Gaussian processes are a possible solutions for modelling such behaviour \citep{Paciorek:2003, Porcu:2007, Damianou:2013, Heinonen:2016}.
+However, they do not provide classification or clustering for individual data points or the input space.
+To overcome the above limitations while providing classification, mixtures of GP experts have been considered \citep[e.g.][]{tresp2001mixtures,Rasmussen:2002,meeds2005alternative}.